Karpacz: History

-The first settlements in the area of Karpacz are noted by the official website of the city as being of probable Celtic origin and date to the 4th or 3rd century BC when they inhabited the region as part of gold-digging taking place in the area.
-The area was part of medieval Poland, after the establishment of the state in the 10th century.
+The area of present-day Karpacz was part of medieval Poland, after the establishment of the state in the 10th century.
 In the early 12th century the area was generally uninhabited, as mentioned in the oldest Polish chronicle Gesta principum Polonorum.
-The first mention of permanent location within the current boundaries of the town is dated to the beginning of 15th century and connected to the destruction of a village called Broniów, whose inhabitants moved to settle the area currently located at the altitude of the town's railway station.
+The high elevations were covered by dense border forests (Silesian Przesieka) and formed a natural frontier between Silesia and Bohemia.
+From the 12th–13th centuries sporadic prospecting, including gold panning by Walloon miners, took place in the foothills, but no permanent settlements existed in the upper valleys.
+The first mention of permanent location within the current town limits is dated to the beginning of 15th century.
+After a flood destroyed the nearby village of Broniów (Bronysdorf) in 1412, its inhabitants resettled in the valley and established Twerchseifen (first recorded on 21 May 1418 as Twerchseyfen in a land sale document; later Querichseifen in 1491 and Querkseyffen in 1576).
+The region belonged politically to the Bohemian crown at that time; from 1526 it fell under Habsburg rule as part of the Kingdom of Bohemia.

+In 1599 Krummhübel is first mentioned by name as a separate settlement with 25 holdings, gradually becoming the main centre of the valley while Twerchseifen/Querichseifen remained its lower part.
+By 1600 the area featured limited forest clearance, scattered hamlets and small-scale mining and metallurgy support, but stayed sparsely populated.

-The settlement was mentioned around the year 1599 because of lead and iron mining in the region.
-It was then part of the Habsburg-ruled Bohemian Crown.
-During the Thirty Years' War, many Czech Protestants settled at the site of today's town.
+During the Thirty Years' War, many Protestants from Bohemia settled at the site of today's town.

 In 1742 it was annexed by Prussia and, subsequently, it was part of unified Germany between 1871 and 1945.
 Since the construction of the settlement's first railway connection in 1895, its history was connected with the development of metallurgy industries and with the progress of tourism.
 After the defeat of Nazi Germany in World War II, in 1945 it became again part of Poland.
 In accordance to the Potsdam Agreement, the German population was expelled from the village between 1945 and 1947.
 The town was subsequently repopulated with Poles, who in turn were expelled from former eastern Poland annexed by the Soviet Union.
 Eventually renamed Karpacz in 1946, the settlement was granted town rights in 1959.